rgeraldes24/solc/docs/yul.rst

 memoryguard
 ^^^^^^^^^^^

-This function is available in the EVM dialect with objects.
+This function is available in the ZVM dialect with objects.
 The caller of ``let ptr := memoryguard(size)`` (where ``size`` has to be a literal number) promises that they only use memory in either the range ``[0, size)`` or the unbounded range starting at ``ptr``.